-This page includes the typical price range for an FMS, the cost-impacting factors to consider when picking one for your operation, and why these tools can, in the long run, save you more than you’ll spend.
+This page includes the typical price range for GPS tracking, basic and advanced FMSs, the cost-impacting factors to consider when picking one for your operation, and how these tools can, in the long run, save you more than you’ll spend.

-The table below shows typical cost ranges per each vehicle in a fleet:
+This table shows typical cost ranges per each vehicle in a fleet of trucks:

-Basic FMSs focus on only a few features: Logging driving hours and work breaks along with fuel management are features that tend to be covered.
+Basic FMSs focus on only a few features.
+Logging driving hours and work breaks along with fuel management are features that tend to be covered.
 Fleet managers opting for a basic FMS should make sure it covers routing and dispatch at the very least, to be worth the investment.

 Advanced FMSs include add-ons beyond just the necessities: Parts, tire, and tool management might fall into this group of features, as well as accident and maintenance tracking.
 These systems offer the biggest return on your investment.